These are affordable options for seniors and other people in low income.

 See our fact sheet Community housing and low cost rental

-It is also possible to search for rental units for seniors on our housing database, available on line at http://saseniors.asn.au.
+It is also possible to search for rental units for seniors on our online retirement housing directory, available at http://catalystfoundation.com.au/housing/.
 Contact us if you need assistance with searching and retrieving information.

-Consumer and Business Services provide tenants with advice or further information about tenancy issues.
+Consumer and Business Services – If a resident requires advice or further information about tenancy issues.